-The student version of the Delaware School Survey consists of five scales: Delaware School Climate Scale - Student (DSCS-S), Delaware Positive, Punitive, and SEL Techniques Scale - Student (DTS-S), the Delaware Bullying Victimization Scale - Student (DBVS-S), the Delaware Student Engagement Scale - Student (DSES-S), and the Delaware Social and Emotional Competencies Scale (DSECS).
+The student version of the Delaware School Survey consists of five scales: Delaware School Climate Scale - Student (DSCS-S), Delaware Positive, Punitive, and SEL Techniques Scale - Student (DTS-S), the Delaware Bullying Victimization Scale - Student (DBVS-S), the Delaware Student Engagement Scale - Student (DSES-S), and the Delaware Social and Emotional Competencies Scale-Revision 2 (DSECS-R2).
 In this chapter we present evidence of the validity and reliability of scores on each of those scales.

 The development of the DSCS-S and evidence of validity and reliability of scores on an earlier version of the scale are presented in a research article by Bear, Gaskins, Blank, and Chen entitled "Delaware School Climate Survey-Student: Its Factor Structure, Concurrent Validity, and Reliability" which appeared in the Journal of School Psychology (Volume 49, 2011).
 That study was conducted on the 2007 version of the survey.
 Confirmatory factor analyses were performed on a sample of 11,780 students in 85 schools, with results showing that a bifactor model consisting of five specific factors and one general factor (School Climate) best represented the data.
 Those factors were represented in five subscales: Teacher-Student Relations, Student-Student Relations, Fairness of Rules, Liking of School, and School Safety.
-The factor structure was shown to be stable across grade levels (i.e., elementary, middle, and high school), racialethnic groups (i.e., Caucasian, African American, and Hispanic), and gender.
-As evidence of the survey's concurrent validity, scores for each of the five subscales and the total scale correlated moderately, across groups and at the school level, with academic achievement and suspensions and expulsions.
-Since then the DSCS-S has been revised.
+The factor structure was shown to be stable across grade levels (i.e., elementary, middle, and high school), racial-ethnic groups (i.e., Caucasian, African American, and Hispanic), and gender.
+Since then, the DSCS-S has been revised several times.
 Version 1 of the DSCS Technical Manual (2012-2013) documented the evidence of the 2011 surveys, whereas Version 2 (2014) documented the evidence of the 2013 surveys.

-Unlike the 2007 and 2013 versions, the 2016 revised DSCS-S consists of seven subscales.
+Unlike the 2007 and 2013 versions, the current revision of the DSCS-S consists of seven subscales.
 Five of these subscales mirror the Teacher/Staff and Home versions: Teacher-Student Relations (5 items), Student-Student Relations (5 items), Clarity of Expectations (4 items), Fairness of Rules (4 items), and School Safety (3 items).
-Additionally, 6 items assess Student Engagement Schoolwide and 4 items assess Bullying School-wide (also found on the Teacher/Staff Versions).
+Additionally, 6 items assess Student Engagement Schoolwide and 4 items assess Bullying Schoolwide (also found on the Teacher/Staff Versions).
 One item assesses the validity of students' responses ("I am telling the truth in this survey."), and thus is not included on any subscale (note that the second validity item appears later in the survey and on a different scale).

 Results of validity and reliability studies of the school climate scale, and the additional four scales of the survey are reported below.
-All analyses are based on the 2015 administration of the survey during which we field-tested new items.
+All analyses are based on the 2015 administration of the survey during which we field-tested items that appear in the revised edition.